Az3z3l/Challenge-Index/README.md

 # Challenge-Index
-A list of CTF challenge made by me
+A list of CTF challenges made by me